mousepawmedia/devdocs/source/network/nextcloud.rst

 * The Menu button (the three dots) opens the actions menu.

+  * :guilabel:`Add to Favorites` adds the document to your favorite documents, for easy access via the :guilabel:`Favorites` section on the left of the Files app.

   * :guilabel:`Details` shows information and history about the item in the right pane.
 (See :ref:`nextcloud_files_details`).

   * :guilabel:`Rename` allows you to rename the item.

+  * :guilabel:`Move or copy` allows you to move or copy the item to another folder on Nextcloud.

   * :guilabel:`Download` downloads the current version of the item to your computer.
 If you download a folder, it will download all of the contents